-- Whether it be due to religion or region, Kashmir is not a unified voice on the matter of it’s future.
-Apart from the unending call for democracy and human rights standards, Kashmiri’s differ in their opinions all over the territory, and this must be taken into account when discussing solutions.
+- Whether it be due to religion or region, Kashmir is not a unified voice on the matter of its future.
+Apart from the unending call for democracy and human rights standards, Kashmiris differ in their opinions all over the territory, and this must be taken into account when discussing solutions.

 The Peace Process

 One of the first peace initiatives, in July 2000, laid a tentative framework for reconciliation.
 The largest militia group, the Hizb’ul–Mujahideen, declared a unilateral ceasefire against the Indian forces after covert negotiations between the different stakeholders.
 However the demands from the militia group, which included India declaring Kashmir a disputed territory and that tripartite negotiation should begin immediately, were not met and the ceasefire collapsed.
 In 2003 another ceasefire was declared along the Line of Control which resulted in five-stage talks between the Indian and Pakistani governments, commencing in 2004.
 Some progress was made, leading to increased trade and movement between the borders.
-However, the talks once again took a back seat after the 2008 Mumbai attacks, which Pakistan admitted was launched and partly planned from Pakistan.
-This inevitably led to an upsurge in violence.
-Positive steps towards peace were taken in April 2012 when Prime Minister Manmohan Singh and President Asif Ali Zardari held the firs high-level talks in 7 years.
+However, the talks once again took a back seat after the 2008 Mumbai attacks, which Pakistan admitted were launched and partly planned from Pakistan.
+This led to an upsurge in violence.
+Positive steps towards peace were taken in April 2012 when Prime Minister Manmohan Singh and President Asif Ali Zardari held the first high-level talks in seven years.